opensafely/documentation/docs/getting-started.md

 This tutorial will walk you through the minimum steps needed to run an OpenSAFELY-compliant study against "dummy" (randomly-generated) patient data.
 We ask all potential collaborators to successfully complete this tutorial, before applying to run their project against real data.

-This is a first draft of the tutorial, and may have errors or omissions.
 Please don't be afraid to ask questions in our [Q&A forum](https://github.com/opensafely/documentation/discussions)!